urso/jsdoc-simple/README.md

 the '-t' flag when calling jsdoc or prepare a jsdoc toolkit configuration file with option 't:' set to the template's directory.

-You may want to add some static documentation to the generated documentation.
-To do so create a jsdoc toolkit configuration file and add the option 'docs:' with the 'content' being an array of files to add and optionally 'preprocess'.
+You also may want to add some static documentation to the generated documentation.
+To do so create a jsdoc toolkit configuration file and add the option 'docs:' with the field 'content' being an array of files to add and the optional field 'preprocess'.

-Every Entry in the 'content' array must have the fields 'src' and 'title' plus the optional field 'preprocess'.
+Every Entry in the 'content' array MUST define the fields 'src' and 'title' plus the optional field 'preprocess'.

-The 'preprocess' field gives a shell command to be execute on the 'src' file.
+The 'preprocess' field MUST be a shell command to be execute on the 'src' file.
 It is assumed that the command will read the file's content from stdin and print it's outcome to stdout.